Concepts → Variance and kill probability

 Why

-For two distributions with similar means, the one with greater variance spreads more probability mass both below and above the mean — but only the "above" side counts toward a kill.
+For two distributions with similar means, the one with greater variance spreads more probability mass both below and above the mean.
+But only the "above" side counts toward a kill.
 Spreading 50% of the mass higher is a strict win when 50% above is what you need.

 The intuition flips the moment your mean sits comfortably above HP.
 If you're swinging for 25 average against an 11 HP target, you're going to one-shot it 99% of the time regardless of variance.
 In that regime you'd actually prefer the lower-variance roll, because there's a remote chance the high-variance one rolls catastrophically low.